Nikitha Narayan

 Nikitha Narayan is an Indian actress and model.
 Working as a model since the age of 10, she entered the Telugu film industry in 2011 after participating and winning beauty pageants.

 Early life and family

-Nikitha was born to Kannada parents on 19 May in Bengaluru, Karnataka.
-Her father works in the advertising and corporate communications field and her mother is a qualified interior designer, who opted to be a home maker.
-She has a younger sister.

 She graduated in Bachelor of Management Studies from the St. Francis College, Begumpet, Hyderabad.
 She interned as a Business Analyst at Goldman sachs Bangalore and later got placed in the Facebook company.
 After her first film, she worked for Amazon.com.

-She studied and grew up in Bengaluru, Mysore, Chennai, Vizag and Hyderabad, where she spent most of her time.